Side Information Fusion for Recommender Systems over Heterogeneous Information Network: Metagraph Construction and Feature Extraction

 Given a HIN ${\mathcal G} = ({\mathcal V}, {\mathcal E})$ with the entity type mapping $\phi$: ${\mathcal V} \to \mathcal A$ and the relation type mapping $\psi$: $\mathcal E \to \mathcal R$, the \textbf{network schema} for network $\mathcal{G}$, denoted by $\mathcal T_{\mathcal G} = (\mathcal A, \mathcal R)$, is a graph, in which nodes are entity types from $\mathcal A$ and edges are relation types from $\mathcal R$. \end{definition}

-In Figures~\ref{fig-intro-example} and \ref{fig-hin-schema}, we show, respectively, an example of HIN and its network schema from the Yelp dataset.
-We can see that we have different types of nodes, e.g., \textit{User, Review, Restaurant}, and different types of relations, e.g., \textit{Write, CheckIn}.
-The network schema defines the relations between node types, e.g., \textit{User} CheckIn \textit{Restaurant}, \textit{Restaurant} LocateIn \textit{City}.
-Thus, we can see that HIN is a flexible way for representing various information in an unified manner.
+Figures~\ref{fig-intro-example} and \ref{fig-hin-schema} show an example of HIN and its network schema from the Yelp dataset respectively.
+We can see that we have different types of nodes, e.g., \textit{User, Review, Restaurant}, and different types of relations, e.g., \textit{Write} and \textit{CheckIn}.
+The network schema defines the relations between node types, e.g., \textit{User} \textit{CheckIn} \textit{Restaurant}, and \textit{Restaurant} \textit{LocateIn} \textit{City}.
+Thus, we can see that HIN is a flexible way for representing various information in a unified manner.
 The definition of metagraph is given below.